Petingo/youtube-button-clicker/README.md

 - Delay time can be set individually.

 ## Maybe In The Future
-- A key press to stop the bot temporary so that you can watch the whole ad.
+- A key press to stop the bot temporarily so that you can watch the whole ad.